Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 [10.1038/srep14168](https://www.nature.com/articles/srep14168)

     The 47 tilapia DNA samples were sent to Beijing Genome Institute (BGI) for 101 bp paired-end sequencing using Illumina Hiseq 2500.

 The Illumina Hiseq 2500 device produces sequencing data, which are part of the described study.
 These data are however not named and not shared.

+The occurrence of a data acquisition device is usually a very reliable hint that some research data have been produced and could be shared for reproducibility and reuse reasons.
+In our dataset recognition approach, we are thus also trying to identify automatically mention on data acquisition devices.

+Estimating the number of mentions of implicit datasets would be necessary to estimate the proportion of shared data (against all produced data) in a research work.

 - mentioning a **database** rather than independent dataset: The main point here is usually if the research work refers to the data/dataset stored in the database or if some data has been loaded and shared via this database.